 1 tsp. turmeric

 Because the weather in Sweden gets so frigid, residents are careful not to let their extremities dry out.
 Swedish blogger Elin Kling recommends getting frequent manicures, especially in the winter.
-In the meantime, she religiously applies Clarins Hand and Nail Treatment Cream and OPI Avoplex Cuticle Oil to Go.
-Blogger Janni Delér often treats her feet to a foot bath and an electronic foot filing.
-She also applies lotion to her feet morning and night.
+In the meantime, she religiously applies Clarins Hand and Nail Treatment Cream ($30) and OPI ProSpa Nail & Cuticle Oil ($10).

 Though exotic to us, this antioxidant-rich treat is quite common in Sweden.
 Since the country is so far north, its summer offers 24 hours of sunlight, providing a UV feast for berries that grow there.
-This makes their vitamin and antioxidant content 81% richer than any other cultivated berry, says Joe Pastorkovich, the North American VP of Nordic skincare company Lumene.
+According to Joe Pastorkovich, the North American VP of Nordic skincare company Lumene, all that sunlight makes their vitamin and antioxidant content significantly richer than berries grown elsewhere.
 The berries can be eaten, and their extracts are also used in topical products.
-The high volume of vitamins and antioxidants have incredible plumping and anti-inflammatory effects on the skin.
+The high volume of vitamins and antioxidants promise incredible plumping and anti-inflammatory effects on the skin.

-Swedish women certainly get points for creativity when it comes to sourcing skincare.
+Swedes certainly get points for creativity when it comes to sourcing skincare.
 Actress Alicia Vikander's favorite product actually comes from the Swedish military.
 This "skin defense ointment" is available at the pharmacy in Sweden for less than a euro.
-Vikander says it's manufactured to be an all-around secret weapon—you can treat irritated skin with it, moisturize your lips with it, and even cook with it.
-In the U.S., you can snag a tube on Amazon for $12.
+Vikander says it's manufactured to be an all-around secret weapon—you can treat irritated skin, moisturize your lips, and even cook with it.

-We Americans drown our lives in coconut oil, but avocado and rapeseed are the Swedish woman's oils of choice.
+As Americans, we drown our lives in coconut oil, but avocado and rapeseed are the Swedish woman's oils of choice.
 Swedish model Kelly Gale says she owes her soft skin to slathering avocado oil all over after showering.
-Swedish women also prefer cooking with rapeseed oil, which is loaded with skin-loving vitamin E.
+Swedes also prefer cooking with rapeseed oil, which is loaded with skin-loving vitamin E.

 Can't get enough international beauty?
-Don't miss six skincare secrets from real Icelandic women.
+Don't miss skincare secrets from real Icelandic women.